- Aperture Priority lets you choose the aperture and ISO, while your camera chooses the shutter speed

 - Avoid Aperture Priority when you want control over your shutter speed

 Do you want to know what Aperture Priority mode is?
 And how you can use it to capture beautiful images?

 Because in this article, I’m going to tell you everything you need to know about Aperture Priority mode.

-By the time you’ve finished, you’ll be an Aperture Priority expert–and you’ll know the perfect way to use Aperture Priority for gorgeous photos!
+By the time you’ve finished, you’ll be an expert — and you’ll know the perfect way to use it for gorgeous photos!

 Let’s dive right in.